jameshowe/fluentify/README.md

     console.log(results[1][0]); // foobar
   });
 ```
-The most important point to note in the above example is the `cb` parameter in the callback.
-By passing an explicit callback you [take control away](https://www.youtube.com/watch?v=-dJolYw8tnk) from Fluentify because it can't be sure what's going on in there e.g. you might make an asynchronous call and need to wait for a reply or maybe you just need to do some stuff synchronously - we just don't know!
-So to remove any doubt, a callback is provided as a means of letting Fluentify know when your done so it can resume processing the remainder of the queue.
+By passing an explicit callback, you [take control away](https://www.youtube.com/watch?v=-dJolYw8tnk) from Fluentify as it can't be sure what's going on in your code, for example, you might make an asynchronous call and need to wait for a reply or just do some stuff synchronously.
+To remove any doubt, a callback is provided as a means of letting Fluentify know when your done so it can resume processing.

+_Note - the additional callback is injected automatically by Fluentify_

 ### Accessing results

-As discussed earlier, Fluentify will keep track of the result for each call in the chain and make them accessible when we call `done`.
+As discussed earlier, Fluentify will keep track of each result and pass them to `done`.
 However, what if we need access to a particular result earlier than that?
-With Fluentify, we can use either FQL or `results`.
+With Fluentify, you have two options - FQL or the `results` function.

 #### Fluentify Query Language (FQL)

-Fluentify has it's own little query language that it uses to resolve results to parameters on calls in the chain known as Fluentify Query Language.
-An FQL query will always start with `$<index>` which is interpreted as:
+Fluentify has it's own little query language that it uses to bind results to parameters on calls in the chain.
+An FQL query will always start with `$<index>`

 - `$` - prefix used to denote the start of an FQL query
-- `<index>` - index of the result we want to resolve
+- `<index>` - index of the call whose result we want to bind

-To demonstrate with an example, let's imagine the first call in your chain was an API call to fetch a user and the result of this call looked something like:
+For example, let's imagine the first call in your chain fetched a user model which looked like:
 ```
 {
   id: '12345',